confluentinc/event-streaming-patterns/docs/event-stream/schema-evolution.md

 }
 ```

-Then you could change it to be without `field2` as show below, and the Event Stream would have a mix of both schema types.
+Then we could change it to be without `field2` as show below, and the Event Stream would have a mix of both schema types.
 If new consumers process events written with the old schema, they would just ignore `field2`.

 ```